Poloniex VS Coinbase: Crypto Exchange Comparison

 - $2.99 for a transaction worth from $52.00 up to $78.05

 Transactions over $201 are charged at a variable fee of 1.49%, added to the transaction total.
-The fees for credit and debit cards are on the higher end of the scale, with a variable of 3.99% for transactions starting at $78.06 and moving up.
-Bank deposits come at no charge, while withdrawals cost $0.15.
+The fees for debit cards are on the higher end of the scale, with a variable of 3.99% for transactions starting at $78.06 and moving up.
+Bank depositing comes at no charge, while withdrawals cost $0.15.

 Always check the payment, deposit, and withdrawal choices available to your country on the platform website itself, since they can differ a lot.
-In Australia, Canada, and Singapore for example, you can only use credit or debit cards to complete the payment.
+In Australia, Canada, and Singapore for example, you can only use debit cards to complete the payment.
+Credit cards aren’t supported at all.

 Although Poloniex is far from the ideal choice for beginners, since you don’t have the option to buy crypto with fiat currency, overall, the user interface is intuitive and straightforward.
 After the redesign in 2015, the website has come along nicely.
 Less knowledgeable traders might judge it as overloaded with technical information but those charts and options refer to the more advanced features offered by the platform.